 Four degrees changed everything.
 The rise in summer temperatures led to drought, an invasive beetle infestation, wildfires, crop failure, farm foreclosures, migrant farm worker job losses, and a widening racial rift in a small New Hampshire town.
 Even worse, that four-degree bump prompted the discovery of a body one entomologist hoped no one would ever find.

-“Both a timely and timeless literary mystery, THE POACHERS’ CODE is as seductive as it is smart, blending the allure of Julie Dalton’s beloved rural New Hampshire setting with the dark undercurrents of a community’s racial divisions and betrayals.
+“Both a timely and timeless literary mystery, FOUR DEGREES is as seductive as it is smart, blending the allure of Julie Dalton’s beloved rural New Hampshire setting with the dark undercurrents of a community’s racial divisions and betrayals.
 This is a story of love, of home, of friendship and family, of a childhood’s innocence and an adult’s comeuppance, all of which are in the line of fire in this beauty of a page turner.” — Michelle Hoover, award-winning author of BOTTOMLAND and THE QUICKENING.

-“THE POACHERS’ CODE is a fresh and engaging tale of the lasting effects of childhood secrets that also provides a fascinating and clear-eyed look at climate change and undocumented immigration.
+“FOUR DEGREES is a fresh and engaging tale of the lasting effects of childhood secrets that also provides a fascinating and clear-eyed look at climate change and undocumented immigration.
 I did not want the story to end.”— Kelli Estes, USA Today bestselling author of THE GIRL WHO WROTE IN SILK

 An active mother of four, I love to travel, ski, kayak, cook vegetarian food, and dig in the dirt.
 I own and operate the 100 Acre Wood Farm, which is home to eight gorgeous horses (although I don’t own any of them) and lots of organic fruits and veggies.